coldclimate/omnomfrickinnom/_posts/2016-06-04-turkey-burger.markdown

 * Enough turkey mince (thigh ideally) to fill the ramekins
 * Zest of 2 or more limes
+* A few good sprigs of thyme, finely chopped
 * Lots of black pepper
 * A good splash of soy